 Do you sell business-to-consumer services to private customers in the European Union?
-If so, you need to know that VAT rules are going to change from 1st July 2021 and you need to be ready.
-To help you, this post gives you an outline of current rules, plus the upcoming changes you need to know about – including the introduction of a new VAT One Stop Shop.
+If so, you need to know that VAT rules that came into force from 1st July 2021.
+This post gives you an outline of the old rules, plus information about the current rules and the VAT One Stop Shop.

-At the moment, VAT rules for UK businesses trading with the EU are rather complex.
-You normally have to register in each of the EU member states you trade with.
-You then have to report and pay EU VAT in each of those countries.
-It can easily become a bureaucratic nightmare.
+The old VAT rules for UK businesses trading with the EU were rather complex.
+You normally had to register in each of the EU member states you traded with.
+You then had to report and pay EU VAT in each of those countries.
+It could easily become a bureaucratic nightmare.

-There have been exceptions.
-For example, a “Mini One Stop Shop” (MOSS) has applied for VAT on sales of digital services to the EU.
-This has allowed you to register for VAT in a single EU country and then declare VAT payable in a consolidated, quarterly return.
+There were exceptions.
+For example, a “Mini One Stop Shop” (MOSS) applied for VAT on sales of digital services to the EU.
+This allowed you to register for VAT in a single EU country and then declare VAT payable in a consolidated, quarterly return.

-However, MOSS is about to disappear and be replaced by a wider-ranging scheme.
+However, old MOSS is now long gone and has been replaced by a wider-ranging scheme.

-From 1st July, the European Union will introduce a new VAT One Stop Shop (OSS) scheme.
+The European Union now operates the VAT One Stop Shop (OSS) scheme.
 This is essentially an extension of the MOSS scheme, slightly simplified and extended to cover a wider range of supplies.
 You can read the full EU documentation here – but be warned: it runs to nearly 60 pages!

 So, what does it mean for supplies of B2C services to the EU?
-Like the MOSS scheme, the new One Stop Shop does away with multiple VAT in different EU countries.
+Like the old MOSS scheme, the One Stop Shop did away with multiple VAT in different EU countries.
 Instead, you make a single VAT registration in an EU member state, but then charge and account for the VAT according to where in the EU your private customers are based.